tinymce/tinymce-docs/_includes/configuration/dockerized-spelling-service.md

 ### Deploy the TinyMCE spelling service server-side component using Docker (self-hosted enterprise bundles)

 {% endif %}
-The TinyMCE spelling service server-side component can be deployed using Docker or an container orchestration application such as Kubernetes. {{site.companyname}} provides a pre-configured package for creating a Spelling Service Docker image.
+The TinyMCE spelling service server-side component can be deployed using Docker or a container orchestration application such as Kubernetes. {{site.companyname}} provides a pre-configured package for creating a Spelling Service Docker image.

 > **Warning**: Do not push this docker image to a publicly accessible container registry.
 Doing so will constitute a breach of the [{{site.companyname}} Self-Hosted Software License Agreement](https://about.tiny.cloud/legal/tiny-self-hosted-software-license-agreement-enterprise/).